Three residents pointing to a computer monitor

 Hannah Shireman, MA

-Hannah Shireman is the ExPAND Mifepristone Coordinator.
-She leads program coordination for the learning collaborative and supports all aspects of study implementation including regulatory compliance, data collection and analyses and manuscript preparation.
-Hannah is a Master of Human Rights with a background in legal advocacy.
+Hannah Shireman is the ExPAND Mifepristone Senior Research Analyst.
+She supports all aspects of study implementation including regulatory compliance, data collection and analyses, and manuscript preparation.
+Hannah has a Master of Human Rights with a background in legal advocacy.
 She is particularly interested in understanding and addressing inequities across systems and public policy.
-Hannah is also a Research Analyst for the Department of Family Medicine, The University of Chicago.
+Hannah is also a Senior Research Analyst for the Department of Family Medicine, The University of Chicago.

 Valeria Hernandez